 Repair a Running Toilet

-The first thing you should do in your attempt to repair a running toilet, is to take the lid off of the back of the toilet and flush a couple of times to get an idea of what goes on in there.
-When you push the handle, a thin chain pulls open a flapper which allows the water in the tank to empty into the bowl.
+The first thing you should do in your attempt to repair a running toilet is to take the lid off of the back of the toilet and flush a couple of times to get an idea of what goes on in there.
+When you push the handle, a thin chain pulls open a flapper, allowing the tank’s water to empty into the bowl.

-If the water is still running a few minutes after flushing, then the flapper is probably not closing all the way.
+If the water is still running a few minutes after flushing, the flapper is probably not closing.
 This is usually the reason for this problem, and it is one of the easiest issues to fix when you repair a running toilet.
-Check to make sure that nothing is getting in the way of the flapper closing properly.
-The chain may be getting in the way because it’s too long, or there may be a small object of some sorts at the bottom of your tank getting in the way.
-If it’s the chain that’s getting in the way, then you can easily readjust it to a shorter length.
+Check to ensure that nothing is getting in the way of the flapper closing properly.
+The chain may be getting in the way because it’s too long, or there may be a small object of some sort at the bottom of your tank getting in the way.
+If the chain is getting in the way, you can easily readjust it to a shorter length.
 If you can’t see anything visibly prohibiting the flapper from closing all the way, push it down by hand.
 If the problem persists then your flapper may be old and worn, and in need of replacing.
 The good news is that parts for repairing a toilet are usually pretty affordable.

 Both of these tips should help you repair a running toilet.